Cristobal-Sepulveda/Testing-Notification-App/README.md

 FIRST COMMIT

+first, i make a Networkutil

+//TODO 1.1

-first, i make a Networkutil In the first commit i use a notification builder and provide to it a title text, a content text and an icon.
-Once the builder has all necesarry fields i make a notify()
+I use a notification builder and provide to it a title text, a content text and an icon.
+Once the builder has all necesarry fields

+//TODO 1.2
+then i make a notify()

+// TODO 1.3
 then, in MainViewModel i make a notificationManager:

             /** the argument NotificationManager is a systemService which provides all the